 |Chattanooga, TN-GA||$721||$196,500 (+4.6%)||$185,700||$176,100||$164,600|

 Source: National Association of Realtors Q3 2019 Metropolitan Median Area Prices and Affordability report.

 *Estimated Monthly Mortgage Payment is based on median home prices for the metro area in Q3 2019, a 20 percent down payment and a 30-year fixed mortgage at 3.68 percent.
 Figure reflects principal and interest only but excludes insurance and property taxes.

 Georgia's Borrowing Limits

-Most Georgia borrowers will find they’re limited to $271,050 in an FHA loan and $417,000 if they choose a conventional loan.
+For 2020, FHA loan limits range from $331,760 for most of the state to $401,350 in the Atlanta area.
 In many areas of the state, this will be more than enough, although home prices in the Atlanta area are slightly higher than the state average.
 To purchase a house above these limits, homeowners will need to provide a down payment sufficient to cover any difference.
 The below table illustrates the FHA and conventional loan limits throughout Georgia.